paulerlic/medical-marijuana-group/README.md

 ![Screenshot 123](https://github.com/paulerlic/medical-marijuana-group/blob/main/Images/Screenshot%20(123).png)

 #### Database Integration
-* Our database is hosted in PostgresSQL, to store the static data for our analysis.
+* Our database is hosted in PostgresSQL to store the static data for our analysis.
-* Reading and writing operations are fast for PostgresSQL databases.
+* Readiing and writing operations in PostgresSQL databases are fast and efficient.
 * We have four tables in the database which can be seen in ERD below.

  ![mmg_sql_erd pgerd](https://github.com/paulerlic/medical-marijuana-group/blob/main/Images/mmg_sql_erd.pgerd.png)